Jmevorach/global-capacity-orchestrator-on-aws/mcp/README.md

 ## Recommended Companion MCP Servers

-These are MCP servers I've found genuinely useful while developing GCO and while operating it day-to-day.
-None of them are required — the GCO MCP server is fully functional on its own — but each one has earned its spot by coming up often enough that I'd rather have it installed than not.
+These are MCP servers we've found genuinely useful while developing GCO and while operating it day-to-day.
+None of them are required — the GCO MCP server is fully functional on its own — but each one has earned its spot by coming up often enough that we'd rather have it installed than not.

 > **All of the servers listed below are free to use as of 2026-05-10** — no paid plans, API keys, or usage-based fees.
 A few (the AWS ones in particular) call APIs that themselves have free tiers / pay-per-call pricing on the AWS side, but the MCP servers wrapping them don't charge anything.
 Worth re-checking the upstream projects before relying on this for the long haul.